 No matter what triggers your stress, there’s no denying the impact it has on both your physical and mental wellness.
 We found financial troubles were the leading cause of stress among those surveyed, and millennials were more likely to be stressed (particularly about their finances) than other generations.
 However, people who managed to take at least one vacation a year were significantly less likely to be stressed and more likely to identify as happy.

 When it comes to getting away, there’s no vacation quite like a Celebrity cruise.
-With voyages all around the world, there’s no limit to taking that much-needed Caribbean cruise or experiencing the rugged beauty of an Alaska cruise while you indulge in our top-class spa treatments, expertly crafted cuisine, and legendary entertainment.
-Luxury travel is the most effective getaway at boosting your productivity after travel, and there’s no luxury at sea quite like Celebrity.
+With voyages all around the world, there's no limit to the places you can explore while you indulge in our top-class spa treatments, expertly crafted cuisine, and legendary entertainment.
+Luxury travel is the most effective getaway at boosting your productivity after travel, and there's no luxury at sea quite like Celebrity.
 From our spacious, luxurious suites, to the Canyon Ranch Spa and Fitness studio, you get to relax on your terms every step of the way.
-There’s no shortage of adventure waiting for you and your family.
-With a variety of cruise deals throughout the year to help you maximize every dollar on Celebrity, unforgettable destinations on our designer ships have never been closer.
+There's no shortage of adventure waiting for you and your family.
+With a variety of deals throughout the year to help you maximize every dollar on Celebrity, unforgettable destinations on our designer ships have never been closer.
 Explore our award-winning fleet of ships and incredible destinations at Celebrity Cruises and start planning your next vacation today!

 To collect the data presented above, two surveys were run using Amazon’s Mechanical Turk service.
 For the first survey (people who had been on at least one vacation in the past year), respondents were made up of 114 baby boomers, 285 Gen Xers, 459 millennials, and 15 people from generations outside those.
 For the first survey, there were 465 men, 522 women, and two people who chose to identify as neither.
 For the second survey (people who had not gone on any vacations in the last year), there were 22 baby boomers, 32 Gen Xers, 115 millennials, and one person from a generation outside those.
 The second survey contained responses from 86 men and 84 women.